FAQs for Prospective Students and Families

 Butler College of Education also offers minors that can lead to licensure in Special Education, Early Childhood Education and English as a New Language.
 Dual licensure is feasible within the four years.

 YES!
-Butler's College of Education is fully accredited by NCATE (National Council for Accreditation of Teacher Education), and all of our licensure programs have received a level of National Recognition through SPA (Specialized Professional Associations).
+Butler's College of Education is fully accredited by NCATE (National Council for Accreditation of Teacher Education) through 2020 and is now affiliated with the Council for the Accreditation of Educator Preparation (CAEP), the new accrediting body for educator preparation.
+All of our licensure programs have received a level of National Recognition through SPA (Specialized Professional Associations).

 Undergraduates spend between 800-1,500 hours in K-12 classrooms before graduation.
 Hours are spent in carefully selected site-based field experiences and begin in the first year, with gradual increase in intensity and expectations throughout the four-year program.